Jane Hudnall 1937 - 2020 - Obituary

 Jane Ann Hudnall, age 83, died peacefully in her sleep on June 15 2020.

-Born January 23, 1937 in Louisiana to Adam & Ivy Oncall.
-Growing up in New Orleans of Cajun decent music played an important role to her in her early life and she loved to sing.
+Born January 23, 1937 in Louisiana to Adam and Ivy Oncall.
+Growing up in New Orleans of Cajun descent, music played an important role to her in her early life and she loved to sing.
 After high school Jane spent some time in Mississippi before settling down in what was to become Silicon Valley California in the late 50's early 60's.

 Jane and Harvey married in 1974 and had a wonderful 46 year marriage.